-The assets have started operations in 2015 and 2017 and as new assets they continue to report a strong operating performance and very high availability ratios while requiring relatively low investments (maintenance only).
+Celeo's assets started operations in 2015 and 2017 and as new assets they continue to report a strong operating performance and very high availability ratios (above 99.8% since 2018) while requiring relatively low investments (maintenance only).
 This is important because the revenue lost because of availability interruptions (fines), which are passed through to Celeo Redes Chile under the O&M agreements, are capped at 50% of the monthly O&M fee.
 Any remaining discounts could be carried over to the following month but the total aggregated discount amount is capped at 12.5% of the annual O&M fee, which is relatively modest.
 Our analysis also takes into account the experience of Elecnor and its subsidiaries in operating transmission assets, and the reputational considerations that may result should the transmission assets face material operating challenges and penalties.
 Our expectations is that the company will maintain the assets' strong operational performance.